-John Stezaker was born in 1949 in Worcester, England.
-He studied at the Slade School of Art, and currently teaches Critical and Historical Studies at the Royal College of Art.
+John Stezaker (b.
+1949) studied at the Slade School of Art, and currently teaches Critical and Historical Studies at the Royal College of Art.

 Saskia Olde Wolbers

 Saskia Olde Wolbers (b.
 1971) studied at Chelsea College of Art & Design in London and at the Rietveld Academy, Amsterdam.
 Olde Wolbers makes complex, multi-layered films, whose narratives often take their starting point from overheard conversations, newspaper articles or television programmes.

 Selected recent solo shows include Saint Louis Art Museum, St Louis, USA (2008); Mori Art Museum, Tokyo (2008); Art Gallery of York University, Toronto, Canada (2008); Maureen Paley, London (2007); Musée d’Art Contemporain de Montréal (2007); The Falling Eye, Stedelijk Museum, Amsterdam (2006); Trailer, South London Gallery and Art Gallery of New South Wales.
 Olde Wolbers curated the project Blink at Gasworks Gallery in London in 2006, and was recipient of the Becks Futures Award in 2004 and the Prix de Rome Film & Video Award in 2002.

 Wolfgang Tillmans (b.
 1968) studied at Bournemouth and Poole College of Art and Design between 1990 and 1992.
 In 1995 he won the Ars Viva Prize, Germany and in 2000 was the first artist working with photography at the centre of his practice to win the Turner Prize.
 Since 2003 he has been Professor of Interdisciplinary Art at Stadelschule, Frankfurt, Germany and since 2006 has run the exhibition space Between Bridges in London.